Azure-Samples/azure-ai-content-understanding-python/docs/set_env_for_training_data_and_reference_doc.md

    Azure Storage Explorer is a tool that simplifies working with Azure Storage data.
 Install it and log in with your credentials by following the [installation guide](https://aka.ms/download-and-install-Azure-Storage-Explorer).

 3. **Create or Choose a Blob Container:**
-   Using Azure Storage Explorer, create a new blob container or select an existing one.
+   Using Azure Storage Explorer, create a new blob container or use an existing one.
    <img src="./create-blob-container.png" width="600" />

 4. **Set SAS URL-related Environment Variables in the `.env` File:**